 Flat Feet or High Arches?

-Some people think they have flat feet when in fact they have high arches.
+Some people think they have flat feet when in fact they have high medial arches that have collapsed.
 If your ankles over pronate (roll in too much), that can give the appearance of flat feet.
 Ankles in their correct alignment are critical to have good muscle balance throughout the body because the whole weight of the body is supported on the ankle joints.
-If your ankles pronate, relatively cheap orthotics from a chemist can prove a major benefit.
+If your ankles pronate, relatively cheap orthotics from most pharmacies, some shoe stores or on-line can prove a major benefit.

 Cheaper Orthotic Options

 Poor foot alignment can cause back pain, among a number of other ailments.
 If you’re worried about the typical $500 to $900 cost of custom-made orthotics from a podiatrist (some may be slightly cheaper and less health fund rebates), there are significantly cheaper options available.
-Most chemists have a range of generic orthotics (generally between $17 and $50) that suit pronating (rolling in) ankles and arches.
-Some shoe stores have electronic foot testing equipment and carry semi-generic orthotics (generally about $90-$100) that can ideally match your needs.
+Most pharmacies have a range of generic orthotics (generally between $17 and $50) that suit pronating (rolling in) ankles and arches.
+Some shoe stores have electronic foot testing equipment and carry semi-generic orthotics (generally about $60-$100) that can ideally match your needs.
+People with high arches and toes pulling back and curling down often need an orthotic with a "metatarsal dome."
+This is a small hump near (but not under) the ball of the foot, which helps to flatten the toes and take pressure off the ball of the foot.
+Most brands carried by pharmacies don't have this dome.
 I can check your feet and advise on various options.

 Avoid Hard Orthotics

 Avoid using hard, inflexible orthotics at all costs.
-These may be made from resin, fiberglass, hard plastic or other very stiff materials and usually have a slight padding layer on top.
+These may be made from resin, fibreglass, very hard plastic or other very stiff materials and usually have a slight padding layer on top.
 In my opinion, these hard orthotics can wreck your feet and ultimately cause a range of muscular and postural imbalances throughout the body.
 Each foot has 26 bones, all attached by small ligaments.
 The two feet account for more than a quarter of all the bones (206) in the body.
 We were never meant to be wearing shoes.
 All those bones and ligaments were meant to be able to move and flex to allow us to walk over uneven ground, sand, rocks, etc. Hard orthotics prevent that.
-Make sure any orthotic has at least some flexibility.
+Insist on rubberised orthotics and make sure any orthotic has at least some flexibility.

 Do you experience pain in the feet when you first get out of bed in the morning?
 It may last for only a few steps or a few minutes.
 If so, you’ve probably got Plantar Fasciitis.
 The plantar fascia is like a connective tissue or ligament that helps create the arch in your foot.
 It attaches to the front of the heel bone, to a fibrous covering of the bone called periosteum.
 When the feet and ankles are out of alignment, the plantar fascia begins to pull the periosteum away from the bone.
 Overnight (or after long periods off your feet), the body starts making repairs.
 Then you stand up (as in getting out of bed) and it damages those repairs, causing your pain.
 I can advise on options to avoid and/or correct Plantar Fasciitis.

 Heel Spur is an advance on Plantar Fasciitis (see above).
 If you have Plantar Fasciitis and do nothing about it, the bone starts growing out to meet the periosteum.
 Hence the bony growth called Heel Spur.
-That can be much harder to fix, more painful and sometimes requires surgery or other medical intervention.
+That can be much harder to fix, more painful and sometimes requires other medical intervention.
+In some cases, surgery is suggested but a number of my clients have mentioned this has not only not worked, but led to even more foot problems.

 David Hall ©